CsabaKarsai/Sudoku/README.md

 This small project implements a playable version of the game and comes with a simple GUI.
 It aims to show basic knowledge about Python and GUI design.
 Thanks to it’s simplicity of use and because performance is not imperative for this project, Pygame was selected to provide the user interface.
-On startup the game queries a website for the initial Sudoku board.
+On startup the game uses the py-sudoku library to create an initial Sudoku board.
+This may be replaced later with a self-made sudoku generator.

 https://user-images.githubusercontent.com/64684648/132067181-85a75c8d-f793-491b-b4e1-47537ee94652.mp4
 ## Requirements

 - Python version 3.9.6 or later installed
 - Pygame version 2.0.1 or later installed
-- Requests version 2.26.0 or later installed
+- py-sudoku version 1.0.3 or later installed
-- Internet connection

 ## Usage